Skip to content

 bridge/ loads the 1696-item specification corpus into code 16

-mazalengine/ watcher + rectifier (observe / suggest / act) 25
+probes/ probe orchestrator + rectifier (observe / suggest / act) 25

-partzufim/ 4 composition layers + persistent learning trace 150+
+configurations/ 6 composition layers + persistent learning trace 150+

-sifrei_yesod/ primary-source specification corpus (YAML) 10+
+internal corpus primary-source specification (YAML) 10+

 Start here